 Affected individuals include

 The federal government does not pay the interest on Direct Subsidized Loans in a few circumstances.

 To apply for a federal education student loan deferment, download a deferment request form.
 Students should complete the appropriate form and return it to their loan servicer (the organization to whom they send payments).
-Borrowers who are unsure who their loan servicer is can log in to the National Student Loan Data System (NSLDS), to locate all of the necessary contact information for their federal education loans.
+Borrowers who are unsure who their loan servicer is can log in to their My Federal Student Aid account, to locate all of the necessary contact information for their federal education loans.

 If students are currently in school, they can also contact their college’s financial aid office to request a deferment while they are enrolled.

 For more information on deferments and forbearances for federal student loans, visit StudentAid.ed.gov.

 Federal student loan borrowers who are struggling to make monthly payments or simply want to lower their payments, there are options besides deferring their federal student loans, including student loan forbearances and alternate repayment plans.

 Federal student loans made before July 1, 1993 may be eligible for other deferments, such as:

 Copyright © 2019 by Edvisors.com.
 All rights reserved.